adevur/docker-centos-8/README.md

 # building init tag
 # NOTE: you need to edit file './tag-init/Dockerfile' and change 'FROM adevur/centos-8:latest' to 'FROM local/centos-8:latest'
 docker build --tag local/centos-8:init ./tag-init

+# building systemd tag
+# NOTE: you need to edit file './tag-systemd/Dockerfile' and change 'FROM adevur/centos-8:latest' to 'FROM local/centos-8:latest'
+docker build --tag local/centos-8:systemd ./tag-systemd
 ```

 ### Create a tarball using a kickstart script